Famous/famous/README.md

 ## Examples

-Discrete examples of using each Famo.us component are available at [examples repo][github-examples]
+Discrete examples of using each Famo.us component are available at our [examples repo][github-examples]

 ## Community